sean-hetzel/cloneterest/README.md

 x.
 Be able to upload an image from your computer instead of pasting a link.
 6. Add error message when URL input in form is left blank.
 7. Add an option to sort the images from most liked to least liked in descending order.
-8. Change db that is compatible with Heroku
+x.
+Change db that is compatible with Heroku
-9. Deploy to Heroku
+x.
+Deploy to Heroku

 # Bugs:
 [x] render pin to frontend when added and remove it from front end when deleted [ ] consider changing image sizing method

-Please contact me for questions: seanhetzel1@gmail.com